Necrotic nephrosis in animals and pathological changes. Nephrosis in cats. Insidious cat disease - nephrosis

 Spleen

-The location is typical, the shape is typical, the contours are clear, the eco-structure is melt-echogenicity is normal.blood vessels - not a form of formation - not a species
+The location is typical, the shape is typical, the contours are clear, the ecostructure is small, echogenicity is normal, blood vessels are not considered formations, they are not visible.

 Liver

-The location is typical, the mobility during respiratory excursions is there, the contours are clear, the capsule is not a species, the echostrua of the parenchyma is coarse-sodic homogeneous echogenicity of the parenchyma is normal.
+The location is typical, mobility during respiratory excursions is present, the contours are clear. the capsule is not visible. the echostructure of the parenchyma is large-sodded, homogeneous.

 The degree of filling is average.
 The location is typical.
-The formation is not of a kind.
+The formation is not visible.
 The wall is not thickened.

 Conclusion Nephrosis, nephromegaly

-I asked the doctor about the treatment, how there is no such thing, it is not curable ... she will live, she said, maybe half a year, maybe 8 months ...
+I asked the doctor about treatment, how is there no such thing, it’s not curable... she will live, she said maybe six months, maybe 8 months...

-I bought 500g dry heals and in a bag with salmon.
-At first the cat seemed to be delighted and liked the smell.
-The doctor said if you put on this diet, but let him eat only this food, no, no. Yesterday I ate boiled chicken in small pieces from my hands and gave it to him.
-I cry every day, I love my cat very much, I don’t know how I will be without him ...
+I bought Hils dry 500g and in a bag with salmon.
+At first the cat seemed happy and liked the smell.
+When I put it in a bowl: I didn’t eat liquid or dry food...
+He drinks water very often and sleeps.
+I’m afraid that he won’t eat at all.
+The doctor said if you put him on this diet, just let him eat this food, no, no. Yesterday I ate boiled chicken in small pieces from my hands and gave it to him.
+I cry every day, I love my cat very much, I don’t know how I will live without him...

 The excretory system of the animal body plays a very important role - if at least some of its parts fail, the consequences are dire.
-The worst thing is when the kidneys are affected as a result of some kind of disease.
-In this case, nephrosis can occur in cats.
+The worst thing is when the kidneys are affected as a result of some disease.
+In this case, nephrosis may occur in cats.

-Nephrosis is a non-inflammatory renal degeneration.
-It is accompanied by poisoning of the body with products of internal processes (intoxication) and development renal failure...
+Nephrosis is non-inflammatory kidney degeneration.
+Accompanied by poisoning of the body with products of internal processes (intoxication) and the development renal failure.
 As a rule, the disease develops quickly.
 Most often, dogs, horses, farm animals, and cats suffer from nephrosis.
 Nephrosis affects both old and young animals.
-Nephrosis is a very insidious disease, however, on early stages the state of the animal is restored.
-If your pet develops swelling and thirst, see your veterinarian immediately.
+Nephrosis is a very insidious disease, however, early stages the animal's condition is restored.
+If your animal develops swelling and thirst, contact your veterinarian immediately.
 Your pet needs help.

 Causes of nephrosis in cats

-The most common causes of kidney disease in cats are:
+The most common causes of kidney disease in cats include the following:

 infections, allergic reactions, colds, poisoning;

-exposure to microbial agents and their toxins (staphylococci, streptococci, pneumococci, colibacillus and etc.);
+exposure to microbial agents and their toxins (staphylococci, streptococci, pneumococci, coli and etc.);

 mechanical irritation urinary stones or sand;